Guided cycling weeks

 Today we cover at least 43km with the option of doing more, and ascend Peyregudes at 1600m, one of the Tour de France 2012 stage finishes.

-Depending on how much you wish to do, we will either leave Barèges and cycle up the Col du Tourmalet, or your minibus will transfer you to the east side of the Col. From there, we cycle to Aspin and then the Col de Peyresourde sight of the TDF 2012 finish.
+Depending on how much you wish to do, we will either leave Barèges and cycle up the Col du Tourmalet, or your minibus will transfer you to the east side of the Col. From there, we cycle to Aspin and then the Col de Peyresourde sight of the many TDF finishes.

 There is then the option of cycling back or taking the mini-bus transfer.